sunchess/cfror/README.md

       = field.title
       br
       = field.value_object.body
-      /or if you need to only values
+      /or if you need only values
       = field.value

 ```

-value_fields_for method sets value_object on each object.
+The method value_fields_for method sets value_object on each object.
 The argument is a symbol of relation fields contains model.
 I.e. there is belongs_to :site in Publication model.

 ### Images processing